 In Statistics: A measure of the relation between the mean value of one variable and corresponding values of the other variables.

 The regression, in which the relationship between the input variable (independent variable) and target variable (dependent variable) is considered linear, is called Linear regression.
 Simple Linear Regression is a type of linear regression where we have only one independent variable to predict the dependent variable.
 Simple Linear Regression is one of the machine learning algorithms.
 Simple linear regression belongs to the family of Supervised Learning.
 Regression is used for predicting continuous values.

 Let’s make it simple.
 How it all started?

 It all started in 1800 with Francis Galton.
 He studied the relationship in height between fathers and their sons.
-He observed a pattern: Either son’s height would be as tall as his father’s height or son’s height will tend to be closer to the overall avg height of all people.
+He observed a pattern: Either the son’s height would be as tall as his father’s height, or the son’s height would be closer to all people’s overall avg height.
 This phenomenon is nothing but regression.

-For Example, Shaq O’Neal is a very famous NBA player and is 2.16 meters tall.
-His sons Shaqir and Shareef O’neal are 1.96 meters and 2.06 meters tall respectively.
+Shaq O’Neal is a very famous NBA player and is 2.16 meters tall.
+His sons Shaqir and Shareef O’neal are 1.96 meters and 2.06 meters tall, respectively.
 The average population height is 1.76 meters.
 Son’s height regress (drift toward) the mean height.